onymous-games/whisper-rpg/README.md

 As an aside to this aside, associating races and attributes does not translate well beyond a fantasy world of elves and dwarves.
 That, however, is a discussion for another day.

-You're always free to extend twin-triad to include either classes or species.
+You're always free to extend Whisper to include either classes or species.
 Make these choices significant to more than attributes and always be respectful of real-world cultures when you do.

 ## Creating a character